Do Your Own Thing

 - You can also lodge the funds into your local post office, please ring or email us to let us know the date you lodged and the amount or forward the receipt to us otherwise we won’t know where it has come from.

-- Lastly you can forward monies directly to our office as a postal order, draft or cheque made payable to ‘IMNDA’ and sent to IMNDA, Coleraine House, Coleraine Street, Dublin 7.
+- Lastly you can forward monies directly to our office as a postal order, draft or cheque made payable to ‘IMNDA’ and sent to IMNDA, Unit 3, Ground Floor, Marshalsea Court, 22/23 Merchant’s Quay, Dublin 8.
 Please do not send cash in the post.

-- Don’t forget you can also fundraise online by setting up a fundraising page on www.mycharity.ie, this way no lodging is required, the money is automatically transferred into the IMNDA account… hassle free!
+- Don’t forget you can also fundraise online by setting up a fundraising page on www.justgiving.com or www.idonate.ie, this way no lodging is required, the money is automatically transferred into the IMNDA account… hassle free!

 Sending Photos and Feedback

-We’d love to see photos of your event or hear about any media coverage that you may have received – if you like we can include it on our website, Facebook page and in our newsletter.
+We’d love to see photos of your event or hear about any media coverage that you may have received – if you like we can post a photo up after your event on the News section of our website.